bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 plot events and Bokeh's built-in widgets directly to Python callback code.
-See :ref:`userguide_server` for general information about Bokeh server applications, and the following notebook for a complete example of a Bokeh application embedded in a Jupyter Notebook:
+See :ref:`userguide_server` for general information about Bokeh server applications, and the following notebook for a complete example of a Bokeh application embedded in a Jupyter notebook:

 * :bokeh-tree:`examples/howto/server_embed/notebook_embed.ipynb`